-- The transaction version number MUST be greater than or equal to 1. - If version = 1 or nJoinSplit = 0, then tx\in\count MUST NOT be 0. - A transaction with one or more coinbase inputs MUST have no transparent outputs (i.e. tx\out\count MUST be 0). - If nJoinSplit > 0, then joinSplitSig MUST represent a valid signature over dataToBeSigned as defined in §4.6 'Non-malleability' on p.20. - If nJoinSplit > 0, then joinSplitPubKey MUST represent a point of order $\ell$ on the Ed25519 curve, in the encoding specified by [BDL+2012].
-Note that it is not required that the encoding of the y-coordinate of the public key is less than $2^{255} 19$ .
+- The transaction version number MUST be greater than or equal to 1. - If version = 1 or nJoinSplit = 0, then tx_in_count MUST NOT be 0. - A transaction with one or more inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0). - If nJoinSplit > 0, then joinSplitSig MUST represent a valid signature over dataToBeSigned as defined in §4.6 'Non-malleability' on p.
+20. - If nJoinSplit > 0, then joinSplitPubKey MUST represent a point of order l on the Ed25519 curve, in the encoding specified by [BDLSY2012].
+Note that it is not required that the encoding of the y-coordinate of the public key is less than $2^{255} 19$.